Politics BA (Hons)

 This course will prepare students for a range of employment options – especially in fields which require skills of communication, analyzing large quantities of information, and understanding issues of governance and society.

-Those choosing to take advantage of the work placement opportunities (e.g. work placement module, and a placement year) will gain hands on experience and an insight into work opportunities within the broader field. opportunities may include e.g. local government, charities, schools, museums and archival repositories.
+Those choosing to take advantage of the work placement opportunities (e.g. work placement module, or a placement year) will gain hands on experience and an insight into work opportunities within the broader field. opportunities may include e.g. local government, charities, schools, museums and archival repositories.

 Possible future career options may include local and/or national government, teaching, management and administration.
 This course will also be an excellent foundation prior to further postgraduate study, such as a Masters degrees in politics.